davepinch/pinchy.cc/content/screenshots/2024-07-01/11695-occurrences-across-3451-files.md

   - Instagram (Wikipedia)
   - Interstate 5 in Washington (Wikipedia)
   - Japanese knotweed near the rocks
-  - Send emails to davepinch@gmail.com.
-  - Send PRs to the pinchy.cc GitHub repo.
   - This is my *commonplace book*.
   - This website is hosted on GitHub Pages.
   - This website is implemented in Hugo.